for people working

 Or check out the latest ones:

-From having to climb the stairs with knee pain to doing chores on their own, aging in place without external help is no walk in the park for our seniors.
-Not only can it be tasking on their bodies but can increase the chances of injury.
-Check out 5 ways to improve their homes to make aging in place much easier for them and for caregivers too.
+Aging in place without external help is no walk in the park for our seniors.
+It can be tasking on their bodies and increase the chances of injury.
+Check out 5 ways to improve their homes to make aging in place much easier for them.

 Our lives are overscheduled.
 Work, appointments, errands, kids’ activities.
 24 hours sometimes seems to be too little to fit everything in.
 For those of us with aging parents, these obligations may impact the time we can spend with them.
 Explore the possibilities you have to make caring for your elderly easier.